lighthouse-labs/gitbook-node-chat-tutorial/content/part2/socket.io.md

 ## Whoa, it works!

-Make sure all your files are saved, and the node server is still running, and give it a shot.
+Make sure all your files are saved, and the Node server is still running, and give it a shot.

 That's right, it works!
 That's all it took.
 The basic chat functionality works.
 Have your peer go to the same URL that you're on and you guys should be able to communicate!

-Note: new comers to the chat room can't see any previous messages (message history).
+Note: newcomers to the chat room can't see any previous messages (message history).
 We would have to implement that functionality for it to work that way.

 ## Screenshot

 ![screenshot](http://d.pr/i/15CQJ/4WxT350g+)